Design and Evaluate Recomposited OR-AND-XOR-PUF: Background

-\item Compare the Pearson correlation of each APUF model and choose $L$ APUF models with the highest Pearson correlation as the parent instances of the next evolution.
-From these $L$ models, another $K$ children models are generated based on the CMA-ES algorithm. \item Repeat steps 3 and 4 for $T$ iterations.
-A model which has the highest Pearson correlation will be selected as the desired one. \item Use test CRPs to test the model.
-If the test accuracy is more than 90\% or less than 10\%---the latter occurs when the model treats `1'/`0' as `0'/`1', the CMA-ES modeling attack against the APUF succeeds. \end{itemize}
+Compare the Pearson correlation of each APUF model and choose $L$ APUF models with the highest Pearson correlation as the parent instances of the next evolution.
+From these $L$ models, another $K$ child models are generated based on the CMA-ES algorithm. \item Repeat steps 3 and 4 for $T$ iterations.
+A model that has the highest Pearson correlation will be selected as the desired model. \item

+Test CRPs are used to test the model.
+If the test accuracy is more than 90\% or less than 10\% (the latter occurs when the model treats `1'/`0' as `0'/`1'), the CMA-ES modeling attack against the APUF succeeds. \end{itemize}

-The main idea behind the reliability-based CMA-ES attack on $l$-XOR APUF is that each underlying APUF has equal contributions to the reliability of $l$-XOR APUF.
-Becker \textit{et al.}~\cite{becker2015gap} consequentially exploit a divide-and-conquer strategy to attack $l$-XOR APUF with CMA-ES based on reliability.
+The main idea behind the reliability assisted CMA-ES attack on $l$-XOR-APUF is that each underlying APUF has equal contributions to the reliability of $l$-XOR-APUF.
+Becker \textit{et al.}~\cite{becker2015gap} then used a divide-and-conquer strategy to attack $l$-XOR-APUF with CMA-ES based on reliability.
 There are two cases: the first one is that the same challenge set is used for all APUFs.
-In this context, the CMA-ES attack can be repeatedly run $l$ times and theoretically converge to each of $l$ APUFs in the $l$-XOR-APUF each time with the same probability.
-The second is to exploit different challenge set for each APUF, and then attackers can model a specific APUF.
+In this context, the CMA-ES attack can be repeatedly run $l$ times and theoretically converge to a different APUF in the $l$-XOR-APUF each time with the same probability.
+The second exploits a different challenge set for each APUF, and then attackers can model a specific APUF.